Tauromachian/translations-manager/README.md

 ## How does this makes the owner of the company I am working for happy?

 - He gets to not spend money paying his developers for something they don't want to do and are unproductive at.
 - He gets to save money on pipelines.
-No need to run them for small changes.
+No need to run them for translations changes.